Most advertisers seem to want to take over your screen. Not this one: As Brand Republic put it, “Absolut’s Silverpoint app has taken over our lives.”

-Players in London, where the Silverpoint story was centered, found themselves being led to pubs—where, on being identified by Apple’s iBeacon technology, they were given a free drink.
-Those most committed to solving the mystery of Chloe’s disappearance ended up in the sub-basement of a Victorian shopping arcade in Islington with 15 or 20 others, one of whom would be hurled into a pit.
-(In truth the victim was a mannequin.)
+Players in London, where the Silverpoint story was centered, found themselves being led to pubs where, on being identified by Apple’s iBeacon technology, they were given a free drink.
+Those most committed to solving the mystery of Chloe’s disappearance ultimately found themselves in the sub-basement of a Victorian shopping arcade in the North London district of Islington with 15 or 20 others, one of whom would be hurled into a pit.
+(In truth, the victim was a mannequin.)

-Like much of the best digitally enabled storytelling, Absolut Silverpoint blurred long-established lines—between story and game, marketing and entertainment, digital and real.
+Like much of the best digitally enabled storytelling, “Absolut Silverpoint” blurred long-established lines—between story and game, marketing and entertainment, digital and real.
 It was also remarkably successful.
-According to Somethin’ Else, more than 25,000 people downloaded the app; more than half of them played for at least five hours, and some 2,500 took part in one of the live events.
-The two-week campaign reached nearly three-quarters of London’s 25-to-34-year-olds, the dominant age group in the capital.
+According to Somethin’ Else, the London digital agency that produced it, more than 25,000 people downloaded the app; more than half of them played for at least five hours, and some 2,500 took part in one of the live events.
+The two-week campaign reached nearly three-quarters of its target audience — London’s 25-to-34-year-olds, the dominant age group in the capital.

 “The Big Picture: Brands are increasingly using Faction Marketing* to create believable characters and stories that draw consumers into a compelling narrative.”

 *Consumers are once more suspending their disbelief and seizing on a new wave of narrative brandscapes, back stories and fairy tales, which, by blurring the real with the fake, take on a life of their own.